 Mark of Scribing

-A Charisma increase and an Intelligence increase are unusual to find on the same race (Tieflings are notably the only other race with the same increases), and granting a Charisma increase doesn't do anything to broaden the Gnome's appeal beyond classes that depend on casting spells.
-Sorcerer and Warlock become viable options for the Gnome, but the Paladin is a bad option without a Strength or Dexterity increase.
+A Charisma increase and an Intelligence increase are unusual to find on the same race (Tieflings are notably the only other race with the same increases), and granting a Charisma increase doesn’t do anything to broaden the Gnome’s appeal beyond classes that depend on casting spells.
+Sorcerer and Warlock become viable options for the Gnome, the Paladin can work with Fighting Style (Blessed Warrior).